flavienbwk/book-devops/eng/README.md

 Consider this scenario: you are tasked with equipping your organization with a new digital tool.

-- If you've reached the point of initiating this project, it's likely the need for this tool arose several months or even years ago.
+- If you've reached the point of initiating this project, it's likely the need for this tool arose several months or even years ago ;
-- You then gear up to compare existing solutions in the market and engage with an industrial partner, which can take between 1 to 3 months.
+- You then gear up to compare existing solutions in the market and engage with an industrial partner, which can take between 1 to 3 months ;
-- Once you've chosen your industrial partner, you arrange a meeting between stakeholders and the industry experts to help them understand the challenges and your expectations.
+- Once you've chosen your industrial partner, you arrange a meeting between stakeholders and the industry experts to help them understand the challenges and your expectations ;
 - Drafting the specification takes an additional month.
-Some back-and-forths to refine it: +1 month.
+Some back-and-forths to refine it: +1 month ;
-- You'll likely need to get approval for this new tool to comply with your organization's IT security policies: even if conducted concurrently, this will likely add another month.
+- You'll likely need to get approval for this new tool to comply with your organization's IT security policies: even if conducted concurrently, this will likely add another month ;
 - Contract finalization also takes 1 month.
-Development lasts between 3 to 6 months (potentially more, depending on the specifications).
+Development lasts between 3 to 6 months (potentially more, depending on the specifications) ;
-- Presentations and operational verification: 1 month.
+- Presentations and operational verification: 1 month ;
 - Deployment: an additional 2 weeks to 2 months, depending on your IT security policies and available networks.

 In the end, the entire process might take roughly a year, and you've yet to place the tool in the users' hands.
 At this point, you can't even be sure it meets the need, considering that the stated requirement often differs from the actual requirement.